Ellyzeul/LL1-parser/README.md

 rprimary  -> a | b
 ```

-It have to be transformed, beforehand, into:
+It has to be transformed, beforehand, into:

 ```
 rexpr     -> rterm rexpr'